Directive on the re-use of public sector information

-Directive 2003/98/EC on the re-use of public sector information, known as the PSI Directive, now called Open Data Directive, is an EU directive that stipulates minimum requirements for EU member states regarding making public sector information available for re-use.
+Directive 2003/98/EC on the re-use of public sector information, known as the PSI Directive, now called the Open Data Directive, is an EU directive that stipulates minimum requirements for EU member states regarding making public sector information available for re-use.
 This directive provides a common legislative framework for this area.
 The Directive is an attempt to remove barriers that hinder the re-use of public sector information throughout the Union.

 The PSI Directive was amended again in 2019, becoming the Open Data Directive (Directive (EU) 2019/1024 on open data and the re-use of public sector information), which entered into force on 16 July 2019.
 It consisted of a revision of the public sector information directive from 2003, which was already previously amended by the directive 2013/37/EU.
 Member states had until 16 July 2021 to transpose the new directive into national law.

 Definition

 Every day public bodies create and collect a massive amount of valuable data from many different domains, the need to open up public sector data is not something new, and the European Union started to stimulate the reuse of public government data since the end of the 1980s.

 The directive on open data and the re-use of public sector information further stresses the importance of the principle of re-using and publishing open government data from public sector bodies for both commercial and non-commercial purposes.
 Even if the directive focused on the re-use principle, in Article 5 it clearly obliged member states to ‘encourage public sector bodies and public undertakings to produce and make available documents [...] in accordance with the principle of “open by design and by default’’.
 This aspect represented an important step forward because it prioritized and shifted the concept of re-use to the beginning stage in the process of data production.
 Furthermore, the PSI is clear in terms of who can gain value from the re-use of open government data, making no distinctions about the beneficiaries, and without any restrictions to a specific market or sector.

 In addition, the directive specifies that it is not necessary to have and declare a pre-identified purpose for the re-use.

 Moreover, another important aspect emerging from the directive, is the idea of information and data as infrastructure.
 In order to boost innovation and make open government data available for re-use, public bodies need to invest in structuring their data into a public infrastructural resource.

 Furthermore, the PSI is clear in terms of who can gain value from the re-use of open government data, making no distinctions about the beneficiaries, and without any restrictions to a specific market or sector.
 In addition, the directive specifies that it is not necessary to have and declare a pre-identified purpose for the re-use.